DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-01-09-rationalizing-god.md

 Instill humility, kindness and love within; until they become an everyday chore..
 They are a reflection of Her qualities, soon you’ll start feeling Her in your core

-Material world needs are infinite and growing; they get incessantly greedy..
+Material world needs are infinite and growing; they become incessantly greedy..
 I try not to fuel the fire; they themselves are deceptively needy

 These are two cycles equally strong & ruthlessly effective..
-Step back, think it through, and decide with a calm collective
+Step back, think it through, and choose one with a calm collective

 Seek and read and watch and learn; Her knowledge is precinct everywhere..
 Kripalu, Lama, Aurobindo, Kabir, so many screamed the Truth, yet we act unaware